 In the past (up to about the 1980s), physicists often designed and built most of their own electronics themselves (Figure 5).
 Today, most electronics are commercially manufactured and bought with funding from research grants.
 The small amount that is built by physicists, however, is crucial to the success of their experiments.
 It is essential for any competent experimentalist to know how to design and construct electronic devices, and that means soldering their components together.
 A single poor solder joint with intermittent electrical contact can bring down the most ambitious research project.
 Care at this level is the difference between success and failure of an experiment.

 In engineering, one would not dream of starting production without first building a prototype and testing it.
-This “one-off” construction should utilize the same printed circuit boards and surface-mount components as the final product, but it should be assembled by hand (Figure 6).
+This “one-off” construction should utilize the same printed circuit boards and surface-mount components as the final product, but it is usually assembled by hand (Figure 6).
+The finished product should be essentially indistinguishable from a conventionally-manufactured unit, but making a single prototype does not require the facilities or techniques used in mass production.
+Soldering by hand becomes a very useful skill to have in this context.

 Legend: